Planning on getting radio station equipment for your studio. Well...

 And the most respected headphones in radio broadcasting; the Beyerdynamic DT 770 PRO.

-As you shop, you'll find a myriad of equipment.
+As you shop, you'll find a myriad of radio station equipment.

-I hope these examples gave you an idea on setting up your studio.
+I hope these examples gave you an idea on how to set up your studio.